 Ms. Hess was President and Managing Partner of Sky Top Capital from 2010 to 2020.
-She has been a director of TIAA, FSB (and its predecessor, also a wholly owned subsidiary of TIAA) since 2015.
-She has also served as a director of Radian Group, Inc. since 2011.
+She also served as a director of TIAA, FSB (former a wholly owned subsidiary of TIAA) from 2015 to 2023.
+She has served as a director of Radian Group, Inc. since 2011.
+Ms. Hess has also served as a Trustee of the John Simon Guggenheim Memorial Foundation and the New York Society Library since 2023 and as a Director of the Oak

+Spring Garden Foundation since 2024.
 She earned a B.A. from Harvard University and an M.B.A. from the University of Chicago.
-Ms. Hess provides expertise in the areas of
+Ms. Hess provides expertise in the areas of investment management and finance and qualifies as an "audit committee financial expert" under SEC guidelines.